 The pots I create are intended to bring artwork into daily living while enhancing the interactions between food, drink, people, and their community.
 As a craftsperson, I endeavor to create highly utilitarian wares for people to use, touch, see, and experience on a consistent basis.

 My forms are loosely inspired by the natural world.
-Just like all oak trees are distinguished from any other species in the forest, each tree is unique unto itself.
+Just like all oak trees are distinguished from any other species in the forest, each tree is also unique unto itself.
 I find beauty in the diversity that handcrafted works bring into our assembly-line culture.

 The realm of function gives me parameters in which I can explore the purpose and utility of each form and how handmade ceramics augment everyday experiences.
 By considering how the forms are interacted with I strive to help the user get more satisfaction from commonplace occasions.